Andrea Fraunschiel: Politics

-On 10 November 1992, Fraunschiel was first elected to the city council of her home town Eisenstadt.
+On 10 November 1992, Fraunschiel was first elected to the city council of her home town of Eisenstadt.
 From 2002 she held the office of deputy mayor, and on 24 January 2007 she was elected mayor of the city.

-In 2004–05 Fraunschiel was a member of the Federal Council, and was then elected to the state parliament of Burgenland in the 2005 elections.
+From 2004 to 2005 Fraunschiel was a member of the Federal Council, and was then elected to the state parliament of Burgenland in the 2005 elections.

 Fraunschiel was a member of the Austrian People's Party (ÖVP).
 Starting in 2011 she led the ÖVP women's organisation in Burgenland.

-She remained mayor of Eisenstadt until November 2011, and was then succeeded by Thomas Steiner.
+She remained mayor of Eisenstadt until November 2011, when she was succeeded by Thomas Steiner.
 In 2015, the city honoured Fraunschiel by naming her an honorary citizen.

 Personal life

 Fraunschiel was born in Eisenstadt in 1955.
-She studied anglistics and history at the University of Vienna until 1978.
+She studied English and history at the University of Vienna from 1973 to 1978.
 She worked in adult education.

 Fraunschiel died on 4 August 2019 at the age of 64.